awesomemotive/wp-simple-pay-lite/stripe/README.txt

 * [Follow this project on Github](https://github.com/pderksen/WP-Stripe-Checkout).

 == Installation ==

+There are three ways to install this plugin.

 = 1.
 Admin Search =
 1. In your Admin, go to menu Plugins > Add.